Antashma/Antashma/README.md

-# Hi there, I'm Samantha and I'm a software engineer who loves frontend developement.
+# Hello, I'm Samantha and I'm a software engineer who loves frontend developement.

 ## Here are some facts about me: